 “The Royal was well-managed and there was always a warm and friendly atmosphere.
 It was one of the first cafes in town to have flowers on the tables, if even just a tulip to add a splash of colour.
 The waitresses were among the first to have jauntily cut uniforms in tasteful colours, breaking away from the usual boring black and white.”

-“She was contracted for a bus tour with ‘X and Y’.
-She was a fine advertisement for the product, even though her rosy complexion was natural, and not the result of using ‘X and Y’.”
+“She was a fine advertisement for the product,” Gösta Swedenmark wrote, “even though her rosy complexion was natural, and not the result of using ‘X och Y’.”

-Swedenmark wrote that the ‘X and Y’ tour ended after a demonstration of the product at Meeths department store in Stockholm.
-He suggested that Hjördis stayed on as an in-house model, which was probably confused with later events.
-In her life story, Hjördis doesn’t mention the ‘X and Y’ interlude at all.
-Maybe she didn’t view it as significant, or perhaps it wasn’t something that she wished to talk about.
-‘X and Y’ by the way, was not a success.
+In her 1960 memoirs, Hjördis didn’t mention the ‘X och Y’ interlude at all.
+Maybe it didn’t fit in with the flow of her story, or perhaps it simply wasn’t something that she wished to talk about.
+‘X och Y’ by the way, was not a success.

 Back to the drawing board